open-mmlab/mmcv/docs/cnn.md

 ## CNN

-We provide some building bricks for CNNs, includeing layer building, module bundles and weight initialization.
+We provide some building bricks for CNNs, including layer building, module bundles and weight initialization.

 ### Layer building